 Before you start

 Our aim is success for all.
-A and AS Levels are academic courses of study which require a firm foundation at GCSE.
-Experience shows that to give you the best chance of success, a general requirement of at least 6 separate subjects, including English Language and Maths, at GCSE grade C or above is essential.
+A Levels are academic courses of study which require a firm foundation at GCSE.
+Experience shows that to give you the best chance of success, a general requirement of at least 6 separate subjects, including English Language or English Literature, and Maths, at GCSE grade 4 or above is essential.
 For a few subjects, there is a strong recommendation that only those with an A or B grade at GCSE should study the subject.
 To balance that, there are also some subjects that can be studied without having been taken at GCSE.

 You must consult with the staff that teach you and know about your chances of success in the various subjects which interest you.
 It is important that you plan very carefully, not only to be sure of taking the subjects you need for your career (career importance of the subjects is given with the subject descriptions), but to be sure that you are taking the subjects in which you feel you will succeed.
 Finally, remember that the subjects you choose will fill a large part of your life for the next two years.
 Choose subjects that you will enjoy studying.
 It is recommended that you do not choose more than 2 subjects that you have not studied at GCSE level.